prebid/prebid.github.io/prebid-server/pbs-modules/ortb2-blocking.md

 can be configured:

 - **Configure Blocks**: allows host companies to define blocks globally, per-account, or per-account/bidder combination.
 This blocking config is sent in the OpenRTB requests to all or specific bidders for consideration in bid determination.
 - **Enforce Blocks**: PBS can reject bids from bidders that don't conform to the blocking lists sent in the request.
+The default is to **not** block.
 - **Enforce Unknown Values**: for some attributes it may makes sense to reject requests that don't contain a required value.
 For instance, the publisher may want to drop any bid that doesn't report the advertiser domain.
 - **Deal Overrides**: Private Marketplace deals may have exceptions to standard blocked attributes.